 Alicia Crossley recently walked it solo.
 This is her reflection.

-The AAWT facebook group is a great place to see who is on the track.
+The AAWT facebook group is a great place to see who is on the track or planning to walk it.

 The AAWT Track Angels group, run by Mick Webster, is a great place to connect with people if you’re looking for a ride, help with a food drop, or just some ‘trail magic’.